All Products

 • Asynchronous DBCC: The DBCC CHECKDB statement is executed after the destination database is opened.
 This reduces the time that is required to open the destination database and minimizes the downtime of your application.
 If the destination database is large, a long period of time is required to execute the DBCC CHECKDB statement.
 If your application is sensitive to downtime but insensitive to the result of the DBCC CHECKDB statement, we recommend that you select this consistency check mode.
 In this case, the following parameter setting takes effect in the CreateMigrateTask operation: CheckDBMode = AsyncExecuteDBCheck.

 • Synchronous DBCC: The DBCC CHECKDB statement is executed at the same time when the destination database is opened.
-If you want to identify consistency errors between the source database and the destination database based on the result of the DBCC CHECKDB statement, we recommend that you select this consistency check mode.
+If you want to identify consistency errors between the self-managed database and the destination database based on the result of the DBCC CHECKDB statement, we recommend that you select this consistency check mode.
 However, the time that is required to open the destination database increases.
 In this case, the following parameter setting takes effect in the CreateMigrateTask operation: CheckDBMode = SyncExecuteDBCheck.

 Step 6: View details of the imported backup files